 Ever find yourself constantly repeating the phrase, “There’s an app for that”?
 That’s because there probably is, whatever that may be.

 Luckily for developers, and also for you and me, apps can be made for absolutely anything.
-The only problem is that with all these different apps coming to the marketing, getting noticed can difficult.
+The only problem is that with all these different apps coming to the market, getting noticed can difficult.

 What is App Store Optimisation (ASO)